 Sake and Keto Diet - Is It Keto-Friendly

-Sake has a high amount of net carbs: 8.5g per serving.
-This number of net carbs makes sake unsuitable for a Keto Diet .
+Sake contains 5g of carbs per serving.
+This number of net carbs makes sake suitable for a keto diet.